Bumble Bee May Buzz Downtown

 Scot Ginsburg has been solely focused on exclusively representing tenants and occupiers of commercial space throughout his career.
 With over 8,000,000 square feet of experience, Scot specializes in high-tech, life science, business service, research and development, and other growth-oriented companies.
 Scot is a guest columnist for California Real Estate Journal and the San Diego Daily Transcript.

-Steven Gorup is project manager/LEED AP BD+C for Hughes Marino CM, which is essential for green-building technology implementation.
+Steven Gorup is a project manager/LEED AP BD+C for Hughes Marino CM, which is essential for green-building technology implementation.
 In 2009, Steven obtained the Lean Six Sigma Green Belt Certificate, a strategy designed to improve quality while simultaneously eliminating cost and administrative excess.
-Prior to serving as a project engineer on University of San Diego’s LEED Silver-certified, award-winning Student Life Pavilion, Steven earned a degree in Construction Science and Management from Kansas State University.
+Prior to serving as a project engineer on University of San Diego’s LEED Silver-certified, award-winning Student Life Pavilion, Steven earned a degree in construction science and Management from Kansas State University.

 Shay Hughes, chief operating officer, plays a key role in all aspects of the organization, including internal operations, marketing, business strategy, and end-to-end management.
 A San Diego native, her versatile skills range from designing Hughes Marino’s corporate headquarters, managing the day-to-day operations of the firm, and a strong understanding of the local marketplace and client needs.